sitecrafting/conifer/docs/what-is-conifer.md

 # What is Conifer?

-Conifer is a library plugin for WordPress that provides simple but powerful abstractions many common tasks in WordPress development.
+Conifer is a library plugin for WordPress that provides simple but powerful abstractions for many common tasks in WordPress development.

 These tasks include: